microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/insights-used.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 An insight representing documents used by a specific user.
-The insights returns the most relevant documents that a user viewed or accessed.
+The insights returns the most relevant documents that a user viewed or modified.
 This includes documents in:

 - OneDrive for Business
 - SharePoint